Julioxfiles/git-commands/README.md

 ```
 Of course, the path here is just an example of any possible path to your computer using your operating system's command-line interface or git's command-line bash interface.

-### Set your Master branch as Main.
+### Setting your Master branch as Main.

 In previous versions of git, the master branch was called "master" and the rest of the branches were "slave" branches that you could name whatever you wanted.
 But for ethical and racism-free reasons, git no longer uses those terms.
 Instead, the master branch should be renamed to main.

 ```
-$ git branch -M main // Set the name of the master branch as main.
+$ git branch -M main # Set the name of the master branch as main.
 The -M is a parameter to change the name.
 ```

 ## Available Areas: Modification, Staging and Respository.